 Since the start of the project in September 2019, we have used a small number of well-known Anglican chants consistently.
 This will allow you to become familiar with the chants and to use them with various psalms.
 We hope you will enjoy singing the psalms and that this project will help you to present them effectively.

-To access the psalm(s) for a particular Sunday, click on the relevant link below, then download and print the page(s) you require.
+The psalms are presented on the following three page.
+To access the psalm(s) for a particular occasion, click on the relevant link below, then download and print the page(s) you require.

 Pointing and Gloria Patria